-Program Title: Rooms Division Management
+Program Title: CIP Number: Rooms Division Management

-te program is part of the Hospitality and Tourism Management (60) AS degree program1252090101.
-At the completion of , the student will be able to: 01.0 Demoi nstrate employability skills.
+1.0 Demor nstrate employability skills.
 The student will be able to: 01.01 Conduct a job search.
 01.02 Secure information about a job.
 01.03 Prepare a resume and cover letter, letter of application, follow-up letter, acceptance/rejection letter, and letter of resignation.
 01.04 Identify documents that may be required when applying for a job.
 01.05 Complete a job application form correctly utilizing Internet sites, company websites and social media (i.e.: LinkedIn, Monster.com, HCareers.com, etc.).
 01.06 Demonstrate competence in job interview techniques.
 01.07 Identify or demonstrate appropriate professional responses to criticism from employer, supervisor, and customers by understanding, considering, and employing Emotional Intelligence, Cultural Intelligence, and perceptions checking.
 01.08 Identify acceptable work habits.
 01.09 Identify acceptable employee health and grooming habits.
 01.10 Describe and apply the importance of producing quality work and meeting performance standards.
 01.11 Discuss state and federal labor laws regulating the workplace.
 01.12 Identify proper personal and business ethics.
 01.13 Identify current trends that have developed in the hospitality industry.
 01.14 Conduct in-depth career research including requirements for entry and advancement, career ladders, and opportunities related to the hospitality field.
 01.15 Identify postsecondary programs and educational training available for advancement in the field.

-01.16 Explain concepts of self-understanding, self-esteem, and self-image.
-02.0 Demonstrate customer service skills.
-The student will be able to: 02.01 Demonstrate a hospitality attitude.
-02.02 Demonstrate guest oriented attitude and ability to anticipate guest needs.
-03.0 Apply human relations skills.
-The student will be able to: 03.01 Demonstrate such interpersonal skills as punctuality, initiative, courtesy, loyalty, and being a team player.
-03.02 Identify and demonstrate interpersonal and communication skills relevant to the business environment (i.e.: cross-cultural communication).
-03.03 Exhibits responsible behavior through honesty, respect, fairness and accountability.
-03.04 Demonstrate problem-solving and decision-making strategies.
-03.05 Demonstrate problem-solving initiative.
-03.06 Exhibit interest and enthusiasm.
-03.07 Demonstrate responsible behavior.
-03.08 Explain the importance of honesty and integrity when dealing with others.
-03.09 Demonstrate self-management.
-03.10 Set personal goals and develop a plan of action to achieve those goals.
-03.11 Demonstrate the ability to offer and accept criticism.
-03.12 Demonstrate respect for the opinions, customs, and individual differences of others.
-03.13 Identify and practice stress management techniques.
-03.14 Identify motivational techniques.
-03.15 Identify team-building strategies.
-03.16 Identify effective coaching and counseling techniques.
-04.0 Demonstrate proficiency in communication skills.
-The student will be able to: 04.01 Demonstrate effective communication: verbal, nonverbal, written, and electronic.
+01.4 01.
+16 Explain concepts of self-understanding, self-esteem, and self-image.
+02.0 Den monstrate customer service skills.
+The student will be able to: 02.0 01 Demonstrate a hospitality attitude.
+02.0 Demonstrate guest oriented attitude and ability to anticipate guest needs.
+03.0 App oly human relations skills.
+The student will be able to: 03.0 Demonstrate such interpersonal skills as punctuality, initiative, courtesy, loyalty, and being a team player.
+03.0 102 Identify and demonstrate interpersonal and communication skills relevant to the business environment (i.e.: cross-cultural communication).
+03.0 O3 Exhibits responsible behavior through honesty, respect, fairness and accountability.
+03.0 04 Demonstrate problem-solving and decision-making strategies.
+03.0 05 Demonstrate problem-solving initiative.
+03.0 06 Exhibit interest and enthusiasm.
+03.0 07 Demonstrate responsible behavior.
+03.0 08 Explain the importance of honesty and integrity when dealing with others.
+03.0 09 Demonstrate self-management.
+03.1 10 Set personal goals and develop a plan of action to achieve those goals.
+03.1 11 Demonstrate the ability to offer and accept criticism.
+03.1 12 Demonstrate respect for the opinions, customs, and individual differences of others.
+03.1 13 Identify and practice stress management techniques.
+03.1 14 Identify motivational techniques.
+03.1 15 Identify team-building strategies.
+03.1 16 Identify effective coaching and counseling techniques.
+04.0 Den nonstrate proficiency in communication skills.
+The student will be able to: 04.0 01 Demonstrate effective communication: verbal, nonverbal, written, and electronic.